 Preheat Oven.

-Grease the Dish: Butter or spray a 9×13-inch baking dish with non-stick spray to keep the casserole from sticking and for easy cleanup.
+Grease the Dish: Use butter or non-stick spray on a 9×13-inch baking dish to prevent sticking and for easy cleanup.

 Form the Base

-Unroll the Crescent Roll Dough: Take the first roll of crescent roll dough and unroll it into the baking dish.
-Press it into an even layer, sealing any seams.
-This layer will create a lovely crust on your casserole.
+Unroll the Crescent Roll Dough: Take the crescent roll dough and unroll it into the baking dish.
+This is the method behind the simple recipes: You press it out into an even layer, sealing any seams.
+This layer will form a nice crust on your casserole.

 Create the Filling

-Distribute the Filling: Use a spatula to spread the cream cheese mixture evenly over the crescent roll layer in the baking dish, smoothing it out so the filling is uniformly distributed.
+Spread the Filling: Use a spatula to spread the cream cheese mixture over the crescent roll layer evenly in the baking dish, smoothing it out so that the filling is evenly distributed;

 Add the Top Layer